 - if we recycled an occupied slot in the non-resident table, we reduce the number of inactive pages we keep around

-if, on page fault time, we fault in a page that was on the non-resident table (ie. recently evicted) and its inter reference distance is smaller than that of the least active page on the active list, we add the page to the active list immediately and increase the number of inactive pages we keep around - see Inter Reference Distance below.
+- if, on page fault time, we fault in a page that was on the non-resident table (ie. recently evicted), we add it to the active list immediately and increase the number of inactive pages we keep around

 active pages being referenced should also be used as an indication that we are indeed caching the working set, and the active list should not be shrunk too much - this emulates the HANDhot clears out Mtest pages from the CLOCK-Pro algorithm, but probably should not carry as much weight as recycling an occupied slot in the non-resident table

 if we end up refaulting too much (ie. too many pages have a reference distance of <2 times the size of memory), and the system load is high, we enable the swap token mechanism to prevent thrashing - we can measure this by looking at the goal for the number of inactive pages that this CLOCK-Pro approximation ends up setting

 - conversely, when the inactive target gets low we know we are caching the working set just fine, and the swap token logic can be switched back off

 In point 2. above, we really only want to promote pages from the inactive list to the active list when they were referenced again after their initial page fault and reference.
 In short, we need a way to filter out correlated references.
 One idea would be to have a new pages list that's maybe 5% or 10% the size of the inactive list.
 New pages (after a page fault of an unknown page) go onto this list, and the reference bit gets cleared when the page leaves the list, to be placed at the head of the inactive list.